soapergem/nginx-env/README.md

 # nginx-env

 This Docker image is designed to use Docker environmental variables with NGinx configuration files.
-It is an updated fork of [Martin van Beurden's docker-nginx image](https://github.com/chadoe/docker-nginx).
+For more information on why I created this fork, [check out the companion blog post on Shiphp.com](https://www.shiphp.com/blog/2018/nginx-php-fpm-with-env).

 ## Using with the Default vhosts.conf file